Header Image

 This is some very fine songwriting.

-Like most songs, The Dutchman reads better encased in its music, its easy melodic line, memorable chorus and measured storytelling pace serving as perfect ballast to the lyrical profundity.
+Like most songs, The Dutchman reads better encased in its music.
+Its easy melodic line, memorable chorus and measured storytelling pace serve as perfect ballast to the song’s lyrical profundity.
 So I suggest giving it a listen before reading the lyrics.
-Smith does lovely work on several You Tube clips at the link below, where you can also catch John Gorka’s depthful adaptation—including slight lyrical variations—in a number of venues.
+Smith does lovely work on this You Tube clip below, enhanced by sensitively chosen visuals.

 The Dutchman